SaltwaterC/pwned-password-downloader/docs/BUILD_INFO.md

 This makes the desired libraries available at `/opt/armbrew/lib`.

-This setup is supported by the `downloader-macos` make target.
+This setup is supported by the `macos` make target.
 It produces the expected outcome:

 ```bash
 file pwned-password-downloader-darwin-universal